manifestuk/overflow.craft-plugin/README.md

 Unlike the standard Craft Plain Text field type, Overflow also _enforces_ the maximum character count, allowing you to set both a "soft limit" and a "hard limit" on the field.

 ## Requirements
-Overflow has been tested with Craft 2.1.
+Overflow requires PHP 5.4 or above, and has been tested with Craft 2.1.

 ## Installation
 1. [Download][githubDownload] and unzip the Overflow plugin.